Claiming for expenses

 Cost: this column should contain the cost in British Pounds.
 If you are claiming for only part of a receipt then clearly indicate this in writing on the receipt, including writing the actual amount that you are claiming for.

 Foreign currency: if your receipt is not in British Pounds, then please write the foreign currency amount in the Reason/Details column, along with the exchange rate that you use.
 Put the British Pounds equivalent in the Cost column.
 Use the exchange rate you were actually charged or, if that is not available, a reasonable exchange rate from an appropriate exchange rate website.
 The Excel version of the form has extra columns to help with the entry of foreign currency transactions.
+If you had additional charges for foreign currency transactions, please attach the relevant part of your bank statement.

 Most claims require no more than one form.
 If you have more items than will fit on one form, please use a second form rather than try to squeeze everything onto a single form.
 The Accounts Office is quite happy to have two separate forms relating to a single trip.